-Changes in assumptions reflect a change in the discount rate from 2.49% to 3.13%, an update of trend assumptions, and an update of assumptions for salary, mortality, and retirement based on the new PSERS assumptions.
+Changes in assumptions reflect a change in the discount rate from 3.13% to 2.98%, and an update of trend assumptions.
+Changes in benefit terms represent the provision of premium sharing.

 Total OPEB Liability (Continued)

 Sensitivity of the Total OPEB Liability to Changes in the Healthcare Cost Trend Rates.
 The following presents the total OPEB liability of the District, as well as what the District's total OPEB liability would be if it were calculated using a healthcare cost trend rate that is 1-percentage point lower (5.0%) or 1-percentage higher (7.0%) than the current discount rate: